yamagen/JADH2025-poster/PresentationKey_en.md

 ### ■ Example Translation: "Tsukumogami"

-* **Background**: The "tsukumogami" is not an elderly woman, but a relatively young mother with three children.
+* **Background**: The "tsukumogami" is not an elderly woman, but a woman who is younger than Narihira and has three children.
 * **Typical example of Immediate Grammar**:

   * Tone of speaking to children, digressions in conversation, and the use of "dream" stories as a euphemistic form of expression.